- Home

 There are two main types of secondary bone cancer:

-- Osteoblastic – In this type, new bone is formed in some areas, but it grows abnormally.
-These areas are called osteoblastic lesions.
-The lesions are very hard (dense) but they make the bone weak and deformed.
+- Osteoblastic – is where new bone cells form abnormally in some areas.
+These areas are called osteoblastic (or sclerotic) lesions and even though they are very hard (dense), they make the bone weak and deformed.

 Most people with secondary bone cancer develop either osteolytic or osteoblastic changes, but some have both.